NtuthukoLu/sorting_algorithms/README.md

 	Function that sorts an array of integers in ascending order using the Selection sort algorithm.
 	The file 2-O contains the big O notations of the time complexity of the Selection sort algorithm.

+### 3. Quick sort - 3-quick_sort.c, 3-O
+	Function that sorts an array of integers in ascending order using the Quick sort algorithm.
+	The file 3-O contains the big O notations of the time complexity of the Quick sort algorithm

+# :shell: Advance tasks!! :shell: